briancullinan2/quake3-proxy-server/README.md

 uploaded content.
 This is an effort to mainstream some of the features I've found exploring many idTech3-based game communities.

+Personally, I've attempted to rewrite this manifest.json concept inherited from QuakeJS 3 times.
+It never felt quite right.
+There are too many parts of the puzzle to keep them all in a single project.

+For testing purposes, this server provides a good interface for testing each of these components individually, or using the master server to mock connections and launch the newly built client for automated integration testing.

 ## Components

 - contentServer - serve traditional HTTP content using a layered file-system